 Perhaps the ultimate nightmare for any parent is for a child to be diagnosed with cancer.
 Not only are childhood cancers usually more aggressive, but parents face the heartbreaking experience of watching their child endure the side effects of anticancer drugs like chemo.
 Interestingly, one of the first studies examining the therapeutic use of cannabis in children was as a potential anti-emetic drug for chemo-induced nausea and vomiting.

-Carried out in 1994 by Israeli cannabinoid research pioneer, Raphael Mechoulam, a pill containing 18mg of THC was administered to the children two hours before chemotherapy.
+CBD oil research in Israel was carried out in 1994 by Israeli cannabinoid research pioneer, Raphael Mechoulam, a pill containing 18mg of THC was administered to the children two hours before chemotherapy.
 Not only was vomiting completely prevented, but the side effects were negligible.
-However, the fact that THC has intoxicating effects in humans means that administering it to children is a taboo most doctors aren’t prepared to question and there have been no further follow up studies.
+However, the fact that THC has intoxicating effects in humans means that administering it to children is a taboo most doctors aren’t prepared to question and there have been no further follow-up studies.

 In fact, the use of THC in childhood conditions remains a controversial topic for pediatricians, despite their willingness to prescribe other prescription medication such as opioids that come with serious side effects.